Nnrudrapatna35/college-football-fight-songs-project/topic-ideas/topic-ideas.md

 ### Idea \#1

-Determining the most succssful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) based on number of goals scored.
+Determining the most successful international soccer teams in FIFA World Cup Matches throughout time (1930-2014) based on number of goals scored.

 ### Idea \#2

-Analyzing changes in college football offenses and offensive output over time
+Analyzing changes in characteristics of college football offenses over time (formations, personnel, play-calling) and how they have contributed to increases in offensive output.

 ### Idea \#3